 The Cost of Divorce in New Jersey: With or Without an Attorney

-The one immutable fact here is that there will be a cost to your divorce.
+The one immutable fact here is that divorces cost money.
 While we’ve pointed out that no two divorces are alike, there are still a few factors that will impact that cost.

 - Conflict.
 What is a divorce after all, if not a conflict?
 Its resolution is what makes the difference.
 Will there be a degree of discord that will hamper proceedings?
 Or will there be cooperation?
 So many key choices and decisions stand to be affected.